Agricultural Cost-Share Grant Funding Programs

 pivot

-The Northwest Florida Water Management District’s Agricultural Cost-Share Grant Funding Program makes cost-share funding available for projects to improve water quality and reduce water use in the Jackson Blue Spring and Chipola Groundwater Contribution Areas (GWCA).
+The Northwest Florida Water Management District’s Agricultural Cost-Share Grant Funding Program makes cost-share funding available for projects to improve water quality and reduce water use in the Jackson Blue Spring and Chipola River Springs Groundwater Contribution Areas (GWCA).

 Eligible projects will provide increased efficiency in both irrigation and fertilizer use in Jackson and Calhoun counties — the largest agricultural area in northwest Florida.